Exploring the world's grossest caves

 “Before the dive, I thought cave divers were crazy.
 Afterward, I was like, ‘OK, I am going to be a cave diver.
 I’m going to have my own cave diving center, and I’m going to train cave divers, and I’m going to explore caves.’ “

 Gibb achieved all those goals within a few years, even discovering a small cave system.
-But her biggest discovery came in 2014, after getting a tip from a fisherman, who said there was a hole deep in a mangrove swamp.
-Gibb and Rouquette-Cathala rented a little boat, found the hole and discovered a cave at the bottom, but the entrance was only about 1 foot wide – too small to swim though.
+But her biggest discovery came in 2014 after getting a tip from a fisherman who said there was a hole deep in a mangrove swamp.
+Gibb and Rouquette-Cathala rented a little boat, found the hole and discovered a cave at the bottom, but the entrance was only about one foot wide – too small to swim though.

 Gibb had a hunch there were other caves in the area, so she looked at Google maps and noticed that the water above the hole had a yellowish hue.
 She searched the map for similar-colored water nearby and systematically began checking them.
 For years, Gibb kept finding tiny peepholes into what looked like a large, interconnected system of caves.
 Then in early 2019, she finally found an entrance she could wriggle through – barely.